redlibrarian/redlibrarian.github.io/_posts/2016-03-04-precarity.markdown

 granted women “full membership” of the university.
-These changes opened universities up to more diverse populations than simply the sons of the upper and middle classes, a move which has always been understood by bourgeois ideology as a “democratization” of the university, and this as a social positive.
+These changes opened universities up to more diverse populations than simply the sons of the upper and middle classes, a move which has always been understood by bourgeois ideology as a “democratization” of the university, and thus as a social positive.

 During and after the Second World War, and into the long boom,